American Airlines Flight 77: Boarding and departure

 On the morning of September 11, 2001, the five hijackers arrived at Washington Dulles International Airport.
 At 07:15 AM ET, Khalid al-Mihdhar and Majed Moqed checked in at the American Airlines ticket counter for Flight 77, arriving at the passenger security checkpoint a few minutes later at 07:18.
 Both men set off the metal detector and were put through secondary screening.
 Moqed continued to set off the alarm, so he was searched with a hand wand.
-The Hazmi brothers checked in together at the ticket counter at 07:29.
+The al-Hazmi brothers checked in together at the ticket counter at 07:29.
 Hani Hanjour checked in separately and arrived at the passenger security checkpoint at 07:35.
 Hanjour was followed minutes later at the checkpoint by Salem and Nawaf al-Hazmi, who also set off the metal detector's alarm.
 The screener at the checkpoint never resolved what set off the alarm.
 As seen in security footage later released, Nawaf al-Hazmi appeared to have an unidentified item in his back pocket.
 Utility knives up to four inches were permitted at the time by the Federal Aviation Administration (FAA) as carry-on items.
 The passenger security checkpoint at Dulles International Airport was operated by Argenbright Security, under contract with United Airlines.

 The hijackers were all selected for extra screening of their checked bags.
 Hanjour, al-Mihdhar, and Moqed were chosen by the Computer Assisted Passenger Prescreening System (CAPPS) criteria, while the brothers Nawaf and Salem al-Hazmi were selected because they did not provide adequate identification and were deemed suspicious by the airline check-in agent.
-Hanjour, Mihdhar, and Nawaf al-Hazmi did not check any bags for the flight.
+Hanjour, al-Mihdhar, and Nawaf al-Hazmi did not check any bags for the flight.
 Checked bags belonging to Moqed and Salem al-Hazmi were held until they boarded the aircraft.